defifuture/erc20-batched-meta-transactions/README.md

 The meta tx sender defines how big the fee they want to pay to the relayer.

-Although more likely the relayer will suggest (maybe even enforce) a certain amount of the relayer fee via the UI (the web3 application).
+Although it is more likely that the relayer will suggest (maybe even enforce) a certain amount of the relayer fee via the UI (the web3 application).

 ### How can relayer prevent an invalid meta tx to be relayed?

-The relayer can do some meta tx checks in advance, before sending it on-chain.
+The relayer can do some meta tx checks in advance before sending it on-chain.

 - Check if a signature is valid
 - Check if a sender or a receiver is a null address (0x0)